MMunibas/MDCM/README.md

 * Only the MDCM Fortran code requires compilation.
 Type "make serial" or "make parallel" in the folder that contains the Makefile to create two binaries, *cubefit.x* and *pcubefit.x*. *pcubefit.x* is parallelized using OpenMP, *cubefit.x* is serial code.
 * To compile the CUDA code you need to have CUDA-Fortran installed on your computer and in your PATH.
 The make command is then "make cuda".
 * Note that due to the nature of the fitting procedure it is usually better to run more fits simultaneously than a few fits serially using more cores.
-For very long fits (many charges and / or ESP fitting points in the grid) the GPU code can give noticeable improvements.
+For very long fits (many charges and / or ESP fitting points in the grid) more CPU cores or a GPU can give noticeable improvements.

 ## Running:
 ### mtpfit.py